What is the network currently doing for patients and physicians?

 EpiCARE members are working together to create significant added value to patient care, research, education and training, in close collaboration with patient organizations and Scientific Societies.

 Several actions are currently developed by the network:

 EpiCARE works with a referral system for patients and shares medical results in a dedicated secure platform, which is developed by the EC in order to ensure the same level of access to healthcare across Europe.
 Experts in different fields of epileptology and members of EpiCARE meet regularly online for non-surgical and surgical cases discussions in order to find the best diagnostic and treatment (see pathway below).

-EpiCARE members share, compile and assess best practices to disseminate in the form of publications, clinical guidelines, and protocols.
+The members share, compile and assess best practices.
+Then, they disseminate them in the form of publications, clinical guidelines, and protocols.
 You will be able to find these on our website soon.

-EpiCARE Research Council is very active and allows the network to be involved in several research projects in order to develop highly specialized procedures for diagnosis, innovative treatments and dissemination of knowledge.
+The Research Council is very active and allows the network to be involved in several research projects.
+The goal is to develop highly specialized procedures for diagnosis, innovative treatments and dissemination of knowledge.

 As a network, EpiCARE works every day in order to foster cooperation in the field between different actors: Universities; Hospitals; Patient associations representing patient families; EU and international Scientific Societies students; EU across-ERNs working groups; EU member states.